 To achieve the vision stated above, this plan finds that the Town should continue the successful direction set by the 2006 Greening of Falmouth plan, the 2013 Comprehensive Plan, and the Greening of Falmouth 10-Year Progress Report, 2006-2016.
 While continued growth and dynamic economic forces will result in new development in Falmouth, it is important to maintain a balance between managed growth that prevents unmitigated sprawl, and strategic preservation of additional open space to protect the health and value of our community.
 In addition, stronger protections and management and enhanced user information are recommended for already preserved public land and existing trails.
-A successful open space program requires a public that is informed about current open space currently held and acquired in the future.
+A successful open space program requires a public that is informed about current open space opportunities and becomes even more actively engaged and responsible stewards of open space currently held and acquired in the future.